 “Why, for the rest of your life, of course,” said Fauna.

 “No, no!” cried Aurora.
 "This is all wrong!"
 She turned away, her head spinning.
 Aurora took a deep breath.
 She slowly turned around to face her three aunts.
 Said Aurora in a firm voice: “I love the three of you dearly.
 You must know that.
 But there is something else you must know.
-I would rather prick my finger on a spinning wheel and fall asleep for 100 years than to marry someone I don't want to marry.
+I would rather prick my finger on a spinning wheel and fall asleep for 100 years than have to marry someone I don't wish to marry.
 Maybe in 100 years when I wake up, things will be different!”
 And she rushed out the door.